 Elizabeth has travelled extensively for weaving courses and workshops including Seattle, Los Angeles, and Vancouver.
 She has studied weaving with Madelyn van der Hooght, Susie Liles, Dianne Totten, Jette Vandermeiden, copper wire weaving with Sayward Johnson and dyeing with Lucy Slykerman and Kathrin Weber.

-She is a member of the Ontario Handweavers and Spinners (OHS), Handweavers Guild of America, Headwaters Arts, Craft Ontario and Complex Weavers.
+She is a member of the Ontario Handweavers and Spinners (OHS), Handweavers Guild of America, Headwaters Arts, Dufferin Arts Council, Craft Ontario and Complex Weavers.
 A highlight of her weaving career was being awarded the 2015 Ontario Handweavers and Spinners Scholarship to attend The Weaver’s School on Whidby Island, Washington.

-Elizabeth lives in Orangeville with her husband and Luna and Eddie.
-She loves to sing and is working on her Royal Conservatory grade 9 vocal exams.
+Elizabeth lives in Orangeville with her family.
+She also loves to sing and is working on her Royal Conservatory grade 9 vocal exams.